MysteryPancake/Houdini-Fun/README.md

 <img src="./images/floorsnapsingle.png?raw=true" height="480">

-To consider multiple prims, make a prim group and average out the normals within that group.
+To use multiple prims, make a prim group and average out the normals within that group.

 ```js
 // Get prims in a prim group called "bottom"